September 12, 2024

 1970-1979: AI loses its authority

 Artificial intelligence’s focus shifted toward robots and automation in the 1970s.
-However, innovators struggled to get their projects off the ground as their respective governments did little to fund AI research.
+Still, innovators struggled to get their projects off the ground as their respective governments did little to fund AI research.

 • 1970: Japanese researchers constructed the first anthropomorphic robot, WABOT-1, at Waseda University.
 The robot had fully functional limbs and semi-functional eyes, ears, and mouth, which it used to communicate with people in Japanese.